Enfield Lock (lock): Etymology

-Enfield Lock is recorded thus in 1710, earlier as Norhtlok 1355, The Locke 1657, 'the (northern) lock or river barrier (near Enfield)', from Middle English lok.
+Enfield Lock was recorded thus in 1710, earlier as Norhtlok 1355, The Locke 1657, 'the (northern) lock or river barrier (near Enfield)', from Middle English lok.

 History

 A lock on this site has been extant since 1725.
 The present day structure was re-built in 1922.
 At the lock are red brick cottages and a Lee Conservancy Board toll office of 1889.
 Below the lock, a water maintenance depot, with clock turret on the cruciform planned office building of 1907.

 Public access

 The lock is located adjacent to Ordnance Road.

 Enfield Lock railway station is close by.